eryk260/2sixty/adr/adr-9999-iac-framework-2019-01-30.md

 ## Consequences

+With an IaC framework in place:

+- version controlled configuration

+- auditable history of changes

+- high confidence in understanding the current state of our systems

+- roll-back facility e.g. undo changes and re-deploy

+- repeatable e.g. ability to deploy exact replicas into test environments

-By using a chatops approach within a standardised framework we enable engineers to work more effectively by not having to worry about the data formats they are actually manipulating.
-We also enable an ability to open up self-service facilities to end users which reduces the burden on SRE (or DevOps) resources.
+- by using a chatops approach within a standardised framework we enable engineers to work more effectively by not having to worry about the data formats they are actually manipulating.

+- enable an ability to open up self-service facilities to end users which reduces the burden on SRE (or DevOps) resources.

+- enforce a certain level of discipline into IaC; e.g. having to provide a programmable API makes engineers consider how usable their solution will be.

-As a result of more automation there is a greater need for DevOps engineers who are more experienced with development (esp in Python).
+- as a result of more automation there is a greater need for DevOps engineers who are more experienced with development (esp in Python).

+- no lock-in, and the API approach means other interfaces (e.g. CLI) could be switched in and used instead or as well.